kata-ai/kata-platform-docs/docs/faq/tps.md

 ## What is TPS in Kata Platform?

 TPS stands for Transaction per Second, Transaction consists of incoming & outgoing message traffic through Kata Platform.
-Now we have a limit for the transaction happening in each project in Kata Platform.
+So, we have a limit for the transaction happening in each project in Kata Platform.

 ## What do you mean by limit for the transaction?